EmLanc2715/PyBer_Analysis/README.md

-PyBer_Analysis
+# PyBer_Analysis
 #### Python, Jupyter Notebook, and Matplotlib

 ## Overview

 The purpose of this project was to preform an exlploratory analysis for the ride-share company PyBer.
 I was tasked with creating multiple types of visualizations to illustrate the differences in ride-share fares between rural, suburban, and urban cities.
 The goal is to help PyBer improve the access to ride-sharing services, and determine affordability for underserved areas.

-Specifically, Omar and mylsef created a summary DataFrame of ride-share data by city type (Rural, Suburban, Urban).
+Specifically, Omar and I created a summary DataFrame of ride-share data by city type (Rural, Suburban, Urban).
 Then we created a multuple line graph to show the total weekly fares from each city type between 1/1/2019 and 4/29/2019.

 ## Results